RMBond/ScottCreek-WY22_CZUFire_Poster/README.md

     & Summer 2021).
 AC and MA entered the data.
 There was some sort of typo which hopefully is now fixed.

+2. The <span style="color:purple">*Efishing\_2021XXXX.csv*</span>
+    datafile contains 3/4 pass depletion eFsihing at the Lower mainstem, Upper mainstem, and Big Creek “Sue” sites.
+Historic data were queried by JK on 5 April 2021 and WY 2021 were provided by K.
+    Kobayashi.
+Count of total number of individuals and pass were generated using pivot tables.
+Note: eFishing sampling events were limmited to August - November periods (Additional June/July sampling events exists).

+3. The <span
+    style="color:purple">*Efishing\_totalpop\_2021XXXX.csv*</span>
+    datafile is the FSA package output (population estimate, SD, and 95%CI) for each site.
+Note the FSA code below is repeated for 3 pass and 2 cases of 4 pass sampling.

 <br>

 **Plot Theme Notes**